Bell Beaker culture: Ireland

 In general, the early Irish Beaker intrusions do not attest the overall "Beaker package" of innovations that, once fully developed, swept Europe elsewhere, leaving Ireland behind.
 The Irish Beaker period is characterised by the earliness of Beaker intrusions, by isolation and by influences and surviving traditions of autochthons.

 Beaker culture introduces the practice of burial in single graves, suggesting an Earlier Bronze Age social organisation of family groups.
 Towards the Later Bronze Age the sites move to potentially fortifiable hilltops, suggesting a more "clan"-type structure.
 Although the typical Bell Beaker practice of crouched burial has been observed, cremation was readily adopted in accordance with the previous tradition of the autochthons.
 In a tumulus the find of the extended skeleton of a woman accompanied by the remains of a red deer and a small seven-year-old stallion is noteworthy, including the hint to a Diana-like religion.
 A few burials seem to indicate social status, though in other contexts an emphasis to special skills is more likely.

 One of the most important sites in Ireland during the Beaker period is Ross Island.
 A series of copper mines from here are the earliest known in Ireland, starting from c.
-2500 BC (O'Brien 2004).
-A comparison of chemical traces and lead isotope analysis from these mines with copper artefacts strongly suggests that Ross Island was the sole source of copper in Ireland between the dates 2500–2200 BC.
+2500 BCE (O'Brien 2004).
+A comparison of chemical traces and lead isotope analysis from these mines with copper artefacts strongly suggests that Ross Island was the sole source of copper in Ireland between the dates 2500–2200 BCE.
 In addition, two thirds of copper artefacts from Britain also display the same chemical and isotopic signature, strongly suggesting that Irish copper was a major export to Britain.
-Traces of Ross Island copper can be found even further afield; in the Netherlands it makes up 12% of analysed copper artefacts, and Brittany 6% of analysed copper artefacts After 2200 BC there is greater chemical variation in British and Irish copper artefacts, which tallies well with the appearance of other mines in southern Ireland and north Wales.
-After 2000 BC, other copper sources supersede Ross Island.
-The latest workings from the Ross Island mines is dated to around 1700 BC.
+Traces of Ross Island copper can be found even further afield; in the Netherlands it makes up 12% of analysed copper artefacts, and Brittany 6% of analysed copper artefacts After 2200 BCE there is greater chemical variation in British and Irish copper artefacts, which tallies well with the appearance of other mines in southern Ireland and north Wales.
+After 2000 BCE, other copper sources supersede Ross Island.
+The latest workings from the Ross Island mines is dated to around 1700 BCE.

 Reconstruction of a halberd from Carn.

 As well as exporting raw copper/bronze, there were some technical and cultural developments in Ireland that had an important impact on other areas of Europe.
 Irish food vessels were adopted in northern Britain in c.
-2200 BC and this roughly coincides with a decline in the use of beakers in Britain.
-The 'bronze halberd' (not to be confused with the medieval halberd) was a weapon in use in Ireland from c.2400–2000 BC.
+2200 BCE and this roughly coincides with a decline in the use of beakers in Britain.
+The 'bronze halberd' (not to be confused with the medieval halberd) was a weapon in use in Ireland from c.2400–2000 BCE.
 They are essentially broad blades that were mounted horizontally on a meter long handle, giving greater reach and impact than any known contemporary weapon.
 They were subsequently widely adopted in other parts of Europe, possibly showing a change in the technology of warfare.